wanghaisheng/responsive-landing-page-starter/content/blog/en/mitigate-2fa-sms-fraud-using-vonage-apis.md

 ### Rate limiting

 One approach could be to limit the number of verification SMS messages sent within a given period of time based on various factors.
-For example, limiting the number of messages sent to the same number, or to the same IP address or device id.
+For example, limiting the number of messages sent to the same number or the same IP address or device id.

 While rate limiting can lessen the impact of such a fraud, it may not negate it entirely.
 Equally important is running a hygiene check on numbers provided for 2FA set-up, helping prevent the source of the fraud itself.
 This can be achieved through robust input validation.